PneumaSolutions/rim-manual-old/src/faq.md

 ### Can I use the Remote Accessibility Module with the Windows Store version of NVDA?
 This is not possible due to the Windows Store version of NVDA not allowing the use of addons.
 You'll have to either use a portable version of NVDA, or have your IT install the standard version of NVDA on your machine.
 ### The target requires assistance with an application that is made accessible via an NVDA addon.
 Will addons function with the Remote Accessibility Module?
 Unfortunately this isn't something we officially support.
 In these unique circumstances it may be better to transfer a portable full version of NVDA over to the user's machine with your specific configuration.
 When you launch the portable copy of NVDA, the Remote Accessibility Module will quit on its own.
-### How will updates to the Remote Accessibility Module be handled?
-We will have an automated system in place to keep the embedded NVDA current.
-Should an NVDA update break compatibility with RIM, we will address the incompatibility and then update NVDA accordingly.
-There is no need to maintain this copy of NVDA on your own, and we advise against this as we will not be able to provide support if something breaks due to this kind of user modification.
+After your work is done, you can relaunch the Remote Accessibility Module to assist you through deleting your portable version of NVDA off of the target computer.
 ## Unattended Sessions
 ### Are voice conversations supported during unattended sessions?
 No.